Telegram

 Agent Output Format

-Your agent should return JSON with a text field and optionally a chat_id (if not set on the connector).
-HTML formatting is supported via Telegram's parse_mode: HTML.
+Your agent can return JSON with a text field (also accepts message or body) and optionally a chat_id (if not set on the connector).
+A bare string is also sent as the message text, using the connector's default chat ID.
+Messages are always sent with parse_mode: HTML, so HTML formatting is rendered.

 {